interseroh/demo-gwt-springboot/README.md

 ## Architecture

-### Models for Services and Domains
+### Model for Services and Domains

+There are two services: *UserService* and *PersonService* and two Entities: *Person* and *Address*.
 Following diagram shows the structure of the services and the domains.

 ![Service and Domain Model](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/demo-gwt-springboot-model.jpg)